-In 2016, the Health Board was placed in 'targeted intervention' by the Welsh Government and, in parallel, experienced significant senior leadership turnover.
-As a result, Chief Executive, Chief Operating Officer and Director of Workforce positions were held by acting post-holders, while Directors of Finance, Therapies and Public Health were new into post.
+In 2016 the Health Board was placed in 'targeted intervention' by the Welsh Government and, subsequently there was significant senior leadership turnover.
+As a result during 2017/18 the posts of Chief Executive, Chief Operating Officer, Director of Nursing & Patient Experience and Director of Workforce positions were held by acting/interim post-holders, while Directors of Finance, Therapies and Public Health were new into post.
 Alongside executive turnover, completed terms of office for five longstanding independent member posts meant that the Health Board has seen considerable turnover of board independent members in 2017.